-Lease management software (also known as lease administration software) allows property managers and rental businesses to track lease data, automate renewals, manage applications, store documents, and manage leased assets.
-The software is most often used for managing commercial or residential real estate property rentals, and equipment leases.
+Lease management software (also known as lease administration software) allows property managers and rental businesses to track lease data, automate renewals, manage applications, store financial and legal documents while managing leased assets.
+The software is most often used for managing commercial or residential real estate property rentals, although it’s also popular for controlling equipment leases.
 Some solutions can be used for managing employment or service contracts.

-Lease management typically goes hand in hand with lease accounting to give you complete control over your entire lease lifecycle.
+Lease management typically goes hand in hand with lease accounting to streamline control over your entire lease lifecycle.
 Lease management software keeps track of lease details, automates renewals, and manages lease terminations and buyouts.
-Lease accounting software tracks income and expenses and creates reports in accordance with FASB and IASB standards.
-Having an integrated solution with lease management and lease accounting allows you to track lease terms and meet accounting standards from one place.
+Lease accounting software tracks income and expenses and creates reports in accordance with Financial Accounting Standards Board (FASB), Governmental Accounting Standards Board (GASB) and International Accounting Standards Board (IASB) standards.
+User-friendly, integrated solutions with facilities management and lease accounting allows you to track lease terms and meet accounting standards from one place.

 |Application Management||Manage application submissions, screen applicants, and create custom application forms.|

 |Leased Asset Management||Track the condition and preventative maintenance details for leased assets.|

 |Property Management||Manage income and expenses involved in managing both residential and commercial properties, such as rent collection and maintenance.|

 |Marketing||Improve occupancy rates by advertising online to find new tenants or customers faster than through traditional outreach methods.|

 |Reporting||Review information on current and past lease data to find opportunities for improvements in rent collection, occupancy, maintenance request fulfillment, or portfolio management.|

 Lease management software is used by a variety of businesses as an all-in-one way to manage their lease data including: